- Case report

 SD-OCT (Heidelberg Spectralis: Heidelberg Engineering, Heidelberg, Germany) showed areas of subretinal fluid and discrete hyper-reflective choroidal lesions that appear to be compressing the adjacent choriocapillaris.
 The choroidal lesions were highly reflective on near-infrared reflectance (nIR) (Fig. 3a–c).
 Enhanced depth imaging OCT (EDI-OCT) performed with the Heidelberg Spectralis showed diffuse choroidal thickening beneath the exudative macular detachments (Fig. 3d, e).
 Swept-source OCT (DRI OCT-1; Topcon Medical Systems, Oakland, NJ) of the right eye showed alternating RPE thickening and RPE loss that corresponded to the appearance of the “giraffe-pattern” seen on the AF (Fig. 4).

 Spectral-domain optical coherence tomography (SD-OCT) with matching near-infrared reflectance (nIR) localizes these discrete lesions to the choroid with compression of the choriocapillaris (red arrow) and associated subretinal fluid (blue arrow).
-The choroidal lesions are intensely hyper-reflective on nIR images (a–c).
+The choroidal lesions are intensely hyper-reflective on nIR images (ac).
 EDI-OCT shows markedly increased choroidal thickness with overlying subretinal fluid of the right (d) and left eyes (e)

 Swept-source optical coherence tomography (SS-OCT) through the fovea (a) and through a superior large melanocytic lesion (b) of the right eye highlighting the increased choroidal thickness, subretinal fluid and the alternating RPE thickening (red arrow) and RPE loss (yellow arrow) that corresponds to the appearance of the alternating pattern seen on the UWF AF